-As of October 31, 2023, we had approximately \$125.8 million of debt (including unamortized premium thereon), which includes (i) \$25.0 million derived from the Term Loan with HH-BDH and (ii) \$100.6 million (including unamortized premium thereon) derived from BCH's secured loans with HCLP, a Delaware limited liability company, that is an indirect subsidiary of Highland Consolidated, LP.
+As of December 31, 2023, we had approximately \$126.0 million of debt (including unamortized deferred financing costs thereon), which includes (i) \$23.7 million (including unamortized discount thereon) derived from the Term Loan with HH-BDH and (ii) \$102.3 million (including unamortized premium thereon) derived from BCH's secured loans with HCLP, a Delaware limited liability company, that is an indirect subsidiary of Highland Consolidated, LP.
 Furthermore, we could raise additional debt to fund our operations.
 Our indebtedness could have significant effects on our business and the holders of our equity.
 For example, it could:

-- · require us to use a substantial portion of our cash flow from operations to service our indebtedness, which - · would reduce the available cash flow to fund acquisitions of alternative assets, working capital and other - general corporate purposes, including the repayment of short term obligations; - · require payments of principal and interest that may be greater than our cash flow from operations; - · force us to dispose of loans or other investments, possibly on disadvantageous terms, to make payments on our debt; - increase our vulnerability to general adverse economic and industry conditions; - · limit our flexibility in planning for, or reacting to, changes in our business and the industries in which we operate; - · restrict us from exploiting other business opportunities; - make it more difficult for us to satisfy our obligations; and place us at a competitive disadvantage compared to our competitors that have less debt.
+- · require us to use a substantial portion of our cash flow from operations to service our indebtedness, which - would reduce the available cash flow to fund acquisitions of alternative assets, working capital and other - general corporate purposes, including the repayment of short term obligations; - require payments of principal and interest that may be greater than our cash flow from operations; - · force us to dispose of loans or other investments, possibly on disadvantageous terms, to make payments on our debt; - increase our vulnerability to general adverse economic and industry conditions; - limit our flexibility in planning for, or reacting to, changes in our business and the industries in which we operate; - restrict us from exploiting other business opportunities; - make it more difficult for us to satisfy our obligations; and - place us at a competitive disadvantage compared to our competitors that have less debt.